mingspy/cnn-dssm/README.md

 # cnn-dssm
-A tensorflow version of dssm using textcnn as feature extractor.
+A tensorflow version of dssm using textcnn as feature extractor. training data using document's title as query, document's content as hit doc in dssm. training data size 1300w+

 ## notations
 ### Q means query words, here using document's title
 ### D+ means hit docs, here using document's content